by Tammia Streuber

 The Portrait of an MCH Graduate

 Education is a shaping of the human character, a building of life skills necessary to become an adult capable of contributing to the greater world and finding self-fulfillment.
 Making the decision on where your child goes to school is always personal.
 That’s why we always provide a variety of opportunities to gather more information to guide your decision-making process.

-Re-enrollment packets and information will be going home with your children today.
-I encourage you to reflect on the progress your child has shown this year …and even in their growth before you joined MCH.
 With lower ratios, individualized education plans and our amazing outdoor spaces for children to connect with nature, run, learn and grow, we hope that you will continue to turn to MCH for a one-of-a-kind education.

 Around this time of year, people are often encouraged to give to those less fortunate than they are.
 And while this is an important and wonderful part of holiday time, at MCH we believe giving isn’t tied to a holiday, it’s tied to a feeling.
 At MCH, this feeling never ends.